statsmodels/statsmodels/scikits/statsmodels/docs/source/developernotes.rst

 ^^^^^^^^^^^^^
 Given that you have already created a Launchpad account following the link above, the next step is to create an SSH key.
 Follow the instructions `here <https://help.launchpad.net/YourAccount/CreatingAnSSHKeyPair>`_.
+If it is not obvious what your launchpad name is you can get and set it `here <https://launchpad.net/people/+me/+edit>`_ We refer to this below as "yourname"

 The next step is to tell bzr who you are.
 Using your name and e-mail address
 type: ::